henriquemarlon/devolt/integration_tests_tracker.md

 ## Auction Management

 - **createAuction:**
-  - [ ] Test creating an auction with valid data.
+  - [x] Test creating an auction with valid data.
-  - [ ] Test creating an auction without sufficient permissions.
+  - [x] Test creating an auction without sufficient permissions.
-  - [ ] Test creating an auction with invalid data.
+  - [x] Test creating an auction with invalid data.

 - **updateAuction:**
-  - [ ] Test updating an auction with valid data.
-  - [ ] Test updating an auction without sufficient permissions.
+  - [x] Test updating an auction without sufficient permissions.
-  - [ ] Test updating a non-existent auction.
+  - [x] Test updating a non-existent auction.

 - **finishAuction:**
   - [ ] Test finishing an auction that has expired.